General Medical Council: Registering doctors in the UK

 Registration with the GMC confers a number of privileges and duties.
 GMC registration may be either provisional or full.
-Provisional registration is granted to those who have completed medical school and enter their first year (F1) of medical training; this may be converted into full registration upon satisfactory completion of the first year of postgraduate training.
-In the past, a third type of registration ("limited registration") was granted to doctors who had graduated outside the UK and who had completed the Professional and Linguistic Assessment Board examination but who were yet to complete a period of work in the UK.
+Provisional registration is granted to those who have completed medical school and enter their first year (FY1) of medical training; this may be converted into full registration upon satisfactory completion of the first year of postgraduate training.
+In the past, a third type of registration ("limited registration") was granted to doctors who had graduated outside the UK and who had completed the Professional and Linguistic Assessments Board examination but who were yet to complete a period of work in the UK.
 Limited registration was abolished on 19 October 2007 and now international medical graduates can apply for provisional or full registration depending on their level of experience – they still have to meet the GMC's requirement for knowledge and skills and for English language.

+The form and content of the register is specified in The General Medical Council (Form and Content of the Register) Regulations 2015.
+Details recorded include name, address, date of qualification, gender, date of birth, photograph, fitness to practice history, restrictions and whether or not they hold a licence to practice.
+Not all details on the register are made available to the general public.

-The GMC administers the Professional and Linguistic Assessment Board test (PLAB), which has to be sat by non-European Union overseas doctors before they may practice medicine in the UK as a registered doctor.
+The GMC administers the Professional and Linguistic Assessments Board test (PLAB), which has to be sat by non-European Union overseas doctors before they may practise medicine in the UK as a registered doctor.

-A registered practitioner found to have committed some offences can be removed from ("struck off") the Medical Register.
+A registered practitioner found to have committed some offences can be removed from ("struck off") the medical register.